btavr/translator/README.md

 This is a small translation app with Azure Cognitive Services based on the Microsoft documentation.

-After adding your translator key and run
+After adding your translator key run the following command
 ```python
 python translator-app.py
 ```